 43. This Code illustrates that the JO has a bank overdraft as the only borrowings.
-If the JO has additional borrowings, for example bank loans then refer to C3-3 in the Code - Section 1 for illustrative disclosures.
+If the JO has additional borrowings, for example bank loans then refer to C3-3 in the General Purpose Financial Statements - Section 1 of the Code for illustrative disclosures.